rlaphoenix/pynfogen/README.md

 - Text-encoding should be UTF-8 and not CP437.
 CP437 is far too restricted compared to UTF-8.

 Note that, elaborate ANSI art is no longer really used or wanted.
-Modern NFO files tend to be verbose with minimal ANSI art, rather than concise, with elaborate ANSI art.
+Modern NFO files tend to be verbose with minimal ANSI art, rather than concise with elaborate ANSI art.

 ### What should I do after installation?